socotaxi/gregaplay/README.md

 Set `VITE_APP_BASE_URL` to the public URL of your deployed app so invitation links in emails point to the correct domain.

+### Email sending setup

+The Supabase `send-email` function requires a `SENDGRID_API_KEY` to send invitation emails.
+Define this key in your `.env` file for local development or add it to your Supabase project environment variables.
+Without this variable, event creation will fail when trying to send invitation emails.

 ### Supabase setup

 Run the provided SQL files to initialize the database and storage.
 In addition